riomat13/simple-mapreduce/README.md

 $ ./run_task --help

 # set input/output directories with -i/--input and -o/--output options
-$ mpirun [options] ./run_task --input ./inputs --output ./outputs
+$ mpirun [MPI options] ./run_task --input ./inputs --output ./outputs

 # if there are multiple input directories, separate by commas
-$ mpirun [options] ./run_task -i ./inputs1,./inputs2,./inputs3 -o ./outputs
+$ mpirun [MPI options] ./run_task -i ./inputs1,./inputs2,./inputs3 -o ./outputs

 # for instance,
 # use all node on the local machine